amino19/Task2-Prediction-using-Unsupervised-ML/README.md

 5. Repeat steps '3' and '4'

-Craeted using Python here; ALGORITHM USED : K-Means
+Created using Python here; ALGORITHM USED : K-Means